 If you have purchased a live in vehicle pitch, you are allowed up to one additional tent or gazebo within your pitch.
 Both live in vehicle and tent must be contained within your marked pitch (6m x 9m) and you are only allowed one vehicle per pitch.

 Yes.
-You must buy a camper van ticket in advance – they will not be available on the gate and if you turn up without a ticket you’ll have to park in the main car park.
+You must buy a Live-in vehicle pitch ticket in advance for your camper van or caravan – they will not be available on the gate and if you turn up without a ticket you’ll have to park in the main car park.

-Trailer tents which require a vehicle to tow them, caravans or other live in vehicles also require camper van passes.
+Trailer tents which require a vehicle to tow them, caravans or other live in vehicles also require a Live-in vehicle pass.

 You are allowed your own fire pits or barbecues provided they are raised off the ground, but you are not allowed to build any other type of campfire or take wood from anywhere on the site.